 Let us meet once more @ Civil Engineering 2020

-For the benefit of the 2018 Structural and Civil Engineering Research Conference Organizing Committee, we anticipate inviting you to Amsterdam, Netherlands.
+For the benefit of the Structural and Civil Engineering Research 2020 Organizing Committee, we anticipate inviting you to Dubai, UAE.
 The world focused on the field of Civil and Structure Engineering, this is your most opportunity to accomplish the greatest gathering of individual from the overall advancement undertakings.
-With the members from around the globe focused on learning about recent and advanced Civil Engineering and its advances.
+With the members from around the globe focused on learning about recent and advanced Civil Engineering Researches.

 Coordinate shows, fitting information, meet with present and potential steel merchants, make a sprinkle with another item offering, and get name affirmation at this 2 days event.
-Unbelievably renowned speakers, the most recent techniques, systems, and the most current updates in Construction and Steel Structure fields are indications of this social occasion.
+Unbelievably renowned speakers, the most recent techniques, systems, and the most current updates in Structural and Civil Engineering fields are indications of this social occasion.

 It will provide scope to student to meet and interact with international speakers and professors, CEOs.
-This meeting joins masters, researchers, analysts and understudies from all locales of Civil Engineering, Architectural, Structural Engineering, Mechanics and other related districts, steel affiliations, steel merchants, building and improvement specialists, Developers, Contractors, Interior Design, Consultancy, Building Material creators of national importance.
+This meeting joins masters, researchers, analysts and understudies from all locales of Civil Engineering, Architectural, and Structural Engineering and other related civil engineering affiliations, steel merchants, building and improvement specialists, Developers, Contractors, Interior Design, Consultancy, Building Material creators of national importance.
 The Organizing Committee ceaselessly attempts to make what we believe is a remarkable specialized program at an extraordinary esteem.

 This is 2-days Meeting and you can participate in a number of educational formats including General Sessions, Poster Presentations, and Workshops/Symposium, Meet-the-Professor Sessions, Oral Presentations and other interactive and informal exchanges.

 For Researchers & Faculty:

 - Poster Display

 For Universities, Associations & Societies: